JustAnotherHeroRiding/notes/Memory Game modes.md

 - play a sound when losing or winning
 - Background music
 - For the main menu i can play barber beats

+### Ui sound settings
 - make the mute music button work
-- make the mute game sounds button work
+- make the mute game sounds button work  #DONE

+### Matching Sounds
-- Play a sound on block match
+- Play a sound on block match #DONE
-- On opening one sound will play
+- On opening one sound will play #DONE
-- If its a match play a positive sound, otherwise negative
+- If its a match play a positive sound, otherwise negative #DONE

 ## in game counters